The Scorecard Problem.

 For the Church

 A church should count fewer things than it currently does, and the things it counts should hurt to count.
 Faithfulness over time.
-The depth of disciples produced, not the breadth of attendees gathered.
-The witness of members in their workplaces, not the volume of programming on the campus.
+The depth of disciples produced, not the headcount of attendees gathered.
+The witness of members in their workplaces, not the volume of programming on the church campus.
 Marriages held together.
 Children formed in faith.
-The number of people sent into vocations of mission, not the number who stayed to fill seats.
+The number of people sent into vocations of ministry, not the number who stayed to fill seats.
 These are uncomfortable to measure.
 They are also the only measures that survive a generational handoff.

 For the Nonprofit / Mission Organization